Gemini API in Ruby: Interactions Client Notes

 }

-One detail trips people up: the history carries over, but interaction-scoped settings do not.
+One detail is easy to miss: history carries over, but interaction-scoped settings do not.
 Tools, system instructions, temperature, thinking level - none of those ride along automatically just because you passed an interaction ID.
-You resend them on every request, which means your Rails code wants one durable place to keep that configuration:
+Resend them on every request, and keep that configuration in one durable place:

 class AgentConfig